yolk/valvat/README.md

 Keep in mind that the VIES webservice might be offline at some time for some countries.
 If this happens `Valvat::Lookup.validate` returns `nil`.

-See http://ec.europa.eu/taxation_customs/vies/viesspec.do for more accurate information at what time the service for a specific country will be down.
+Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific country will be down.

 ### ActiveModel/Rails3 Usage